 What about “clean” coal (or “beautiful, clean coal,” as U.S. president Donald Trump put it in his 2018 State of the Union address)?
-That phrase was long used to denote technologies that reduced the amount of noxious byproducts of coal use, such as soot and nitrogen oxide.
+That phrase was long used to denote technologies that reduced the amount of noxious byproducts of coal use, such as soot and nitrogen oxides.
 These pollutants are a big part of why outdoor air pollution takes more than 4 million lives per year, so reducing them is clearly a good thing for human health, especially in the vicinity of coal plants.
 While coal plants have become somewhat more efficient in the last several decades, Reuters reported this week that technologies designed to reduce smog-producing nitrogen oxide at two North Carolina power plants actually led to greater emissions.

 The much bigger challenge has been to reduce the amount of coal-related carbon dioxide, which is the longer-term threat to global climate.
 If someone refers to “clean coal” without making this distinction, they are conflating two issues that are both hugely important but quite different.